tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Preferred Label: Acted Upon
 - Definition: An information element, expressed in concrete terms, about which a data quality need examines in order to expresses assertions about the data quality in another Information Element.
 - SubClass Of: InformationElement
-- Notes: An Information Element the content of which is examined to assert a result on one or more other Information Elements
+- Notes: An Information Element the content of which is examined to assert a result on one or more other Information Elements.

 ********************